 Assault and Battery with a Dangerous Weapon Definition

 There are two ways to prove assault and battery with a dangerous weapon.
 The first is intentional conduct.
 There are three elements to Intentional ABDW.
 They are:

 - There was a touching, even very slight, without a right.

-- It was intentional
+- Also, It was intentional

-- The actions were reckless
+- And, the actions were reckless

 What is Bodily Injury?

 Courts say bodily injury must be serious enough to impact the victim’s health or comfort.
 Also, it does not need to be a permanent injury.
 Also, It cannot be “trifling.”

 Reckless behavior is when someone knows or should know their actions are likely to cause injury yet continue to do so.